jasonbayton/11ty/_src/android/advisories/android-15-pixel-issues.md

 During the provisioning and setup flow, users are deferred to the setup wizard to add a personal account and set up their device normally.
 During this, the [PAI](https://bayton.org/blog/2024/03/play-auto-install/) screen offers Googles suite of applications.

 When permitting installation of these apps, both **Pixel Studio** and **Pixel Screenshots** find their way into the managed work profile once installed, and it is not possible to remove them.
+This is despite nether app being in the PAI list, they appear to hop onto the process of updating and deploying.

 Via policy the following also has no effect on the appearance of these apps within the profile: